megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

 Application Wallet
 ##################

 The Wallet by default keeps user secret info and related balances.
-The actual data is updated when the new block is applied to the chain or when some blocks are reverted.
+The actual data is updated when a new block is applied to the chain or when some blocks are reverted.
 Developers can specify custom secret types that will be processed by Wallet.
-But it may be not enough, so he may extend the logic using ApplicationWallet:
+The developer may extend the logic using ApplicationWallet:

 ::